glampert/glampert.github.io/pages/projects.markdown

 Debug Draw is an immediate-mode-ish, renderer agnostic, lightweight debug drawing API for C++.
-It is a single source file Public Domain library that provides simple and fast lines, points and text drawing for visual debugging of 3D apps and games.
+It is a single source file Public Domain library that provides simple and fast lines, points and text drawing for visual debugging of 3D scenes and games.
 Its main goal is to be as easy as possible to integrate with your own code, so it consist of a single header file that can also act as the implementation (when a given preprocessor is defined), so you should be able to just drop the file into your project's directory, `#include` it and be done.
 Integrating with the renderer